VBAndCs/sVB-Small-Visual-Basic/Readme.md

 Me.ChooseFont()
 ```

-58. If you want to crate a custom font dialog, you will need to know the font names defined on the user's system.
+58. If you want to create a custom font dialog, you will need to know the font names defined on the user's system.
 In such case, use the `Desktop.FontNames` property to get an array containing these font names.
 For a sample on how to create a custom font dialog, see the `FrmOps` in the `sVB notepad` app in the samples folder.

 59. You can show the color dialog to allow the user to choose a color, by calling the `Color.ShowDialog` method.
 And for simplicity, each control has the `ChooseForeColor` and `ChooseBackColor` methods to show the dialog and change the control fore and back colors directly.

-60. You can now crate a main menu for the form by using the `Form.AddMainMenu` method, that returns the main menu object, which you can use it's `AddItem` method to add menu items.
+60. You can now create a main menu for the form by using the `Form.AddMainMenu` method, that returns the main menu object, which you can use it's `AddItem` method to add menu items.
 For more info, see how the menus are defined in the `formMain` in the `sVB notepad` in the samples folder.

 61. You can show a child form that it owened by a parent form by calling the `Form.ShowChildForm` method.